-The second pre-training objective, document timestamp prediction (DTP), incorporates document timestamp during pre-training.
+The second pre-training objective, document dating (DD), incorporates document timestamp during pre-training.
 In news archives, each article is usually annotated with a timestamp, corresponding to the date when it was published.
 As mentioned before, timestamp information can be applied in retrieval, for example, it has been often utilized in temporal information retrieval for estimating document relevance scores \cite{li2003time, kanhabua2010determining, wang2021improving}.

-Similar to BERT, the [CLS] token is inserted at the beginning of the input and its representation, $h_{[CLS]}$, is utilized to provide the contextual representation of the entire token sequence.
+Similar to BERT, the [CLS] token is inserted at the beginning of the input, and its representation, $h_{[CLS]}$, is utilized to provide the contextual representation of the entire token sequence.
 However, rather than performing binary classification for the next sentence prediction, we utilize this token to predict the document timestamp, as shown in Figure~\ref{fig1}.
-Temporal granularity of timestamp,\footnote{E.g., the timestamp of an article published in "2007/02/23" under day granularity becomes "2007/02" under month granularity and "2007" under year granularity.} denoted by $g$, is an important hyperparameter in this task since timestamp information can be represented at year, month or day temporal granularity.
+Temporal granularity of timestamp,\footnote{E.g., the timestamp of an article published in "2007/02/23" under day granularity becomes "2007/02" under month granularity, and "2007" under year granularity.} denoted by $g$, is an important hyper-parameter in this task since timestamp information can be represented at year, month or day temporal granularity.
 The example shown in Figure~\ref{fig1} uses month granularity.

-\citet{jatowt2011extracting} investigate the usage of temporal expressions at different granularities in news articles showing that it is relatively rare for authors to use day granularity expressions for future or past time points that are further than 3 months from the publication date of their news articles\footnote{Finer granularity expressions are used more often to refer to the near past and future.}. \citet{wang2021event} also test their proposed model trained at different granularities for the event time estimation task, and the time is estimated using the same granularity as in the training step.
-Thus, the choice of $g$ in TimeBERT should also have effect on the results of downstream tasks.
+\citet{jatowt2011extracting} investigate different granularities in news articles showing that time distance and time granularity in news articles are inter-related. \citet{wang2021event} also test their proposed model trained at different granularities for the event time estimation task, and the time is estimated using the same granularity as in the training step.
+Thus, the choice of $g$ in BiTimeBERT should also have an effect on the results of downstream tasks.
 Loosely speaking, the coarser the granularity, the easier is for the model to predict the timestamp during pre-training, however, the model trained on coarse granularity (e.g., year granularity) might not perform well on difficult time-related tasks.
-In Section \ref{tempgra_dtp}, we analyze the effect of different choices of $g$.
+In Section \ref{tempgra_DD}, we analyze the effect of different choices of $g$.